Confidential Computing Practical Deployment: Simplifying for Secure Workloads

 Orchestration and Automation Complexity

-Once the environment is configured, teams often want to automate it with tools like Terraform or Ansible.
+Once the environment is configured, teams often want to automate it with tools like Terraform (including Terraform Cloud) or Ansible.
 But confidential computing requires careful control over provisioning, and not all orchestration tools support the necessary flags, variables, or sequencing out-of-the-box.
 This can force teams to write custom scripts or extend existing modules, which takes DevOps time and increases complexity.
 Because OpenMetal supports common automation tools and offers open APIs, many of these steps can be simplified or templated.

 Fragmented Documentation and Guidance